flightstats/hub/README.md

 **Note**
 For the purposes of this document, the Hub is at http://hub/.
-On your local machine it is at: http://localhost:9080/
+On your local machine it is at: http://localhost/ (docker) or http://localhost:9080/ (native)

 ## list channels